Inside Brazil's 'City of Dwarfs'

 The type of dwarfism most people in Itabaianinha have is not the most common type found elsewhere in the world; they share a genetic mutation that causes them to be shorter, with the same proportions as average-height people.

 The photographer met dwarfs who felt secure and home at their current height.
 Maria was one of them.
-She was confident at the size she was, and she didn’t wish to be like average-size people.
-Still, the dwarf population in Itabaianinha is decreasing, probably due to the increased prevalence of marriages with average-size people.
+She was confident at the size she was, and she didn’t wish to be like average-sized people.
+Still, the dwarf population in Itabaianinha is decreasing, probably due to the increased prevalence of marriages with average-sized people.
 Most of the remaining dwarfs fall into an older age bracket.

 Dorr got news a few months ago that Maria had passed away, at the age of 101.
 Looking back on the day she spent at Maria’s plantation, the photographer writes, “It’s a simple family with a beautiful story.
 Even though they worked so hard their entire life, they were all happy and thankful.”